dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Under traditional signature scheme security assumptions such as EUF-CMA, the adversary 'wins' the security experiment if it can produce a new message such that a message-signature pair `(m, sig)` correctly verifies.
-This traditional security notion is challenged under a hybrid construct.
+This traditional security notion has several layers of nuance under a hybrid construct.

-The most straightforward comparison would be for the adversary to attempt to produce a new message `m'` that a message-hybrid signature pair `(m', sig_h)` correctly verifies.
-However, such a guarantee depends on the signature being strongly non-separable.
-Otherwise, in practical terms a security experiment must capture the case that an existing or new message `m` could be verified with a component signature, e.g., to produce `(m', sig_1)` that correctly verifies under `Sigma_1.Sign`.
-Such considerations are beyond the scope of traditional security analysis and represent considerations that would need to be accounted for depending on the signature combiner method chosen.
+The most straightforward extension of the traditional EUF-CMA security game would be for the adversary to attempt to produce a new message `m'` that a message-hybrid signature pair `(m', sig_h)` correctly verifies.
+However, achieving EUF-CMA security in such a straightforward way depends on the signature choice being strongly non-separable.

+Otherwise, in practical terms, a security experiment must capture the case that an existing or new message `m` could be verified with a component signature, e.g., to produce `(m', sig_1)` that correctly verifies under `Sigma_1.Verify`.
+As noted in [I-D.ounsworth-pq-composite-sigs],
+if such component-wise verification is possible, some concatenated or nested hybrid signatures actually do not achieve EUF-CMA.
+To mitigate the issue, dedicated keys can be used for the hybrid signature, i.e., keys which are not allowed to be used in cases of standalone component algorithm verification.
+While such a policy requirement alleviates the risk of an EUF-CMA attack such as that described in [I-D.ounsworth-pq-composite-sigs], it is a policy mitigation and is beyond the scope of normal security analysis and cryptographic modeling.
+Such subtleties in considerations would need to be accounted for depending on the signature combiner method chosen.

 # Security Considerations {#sec-considerations}